-Annual Retainer: In 2014, non-management directors received an annual retainer of $250,000.
-Chairs of the Directors and Corporate Governance Committee and the Executive Compensation and Management Resources Committee received an additional annual retainer of $20,000, the chair of the Audit Committee received an additional annual retainer of $25,000 and the Presiding Director received an additional annual retainer of $15,000.
+Annual Retainer: In 2018, non-management directors received an annual retainer of $325,000.
+Chairs of the Directors and Corporate Governance Committee and the Executive Compensation and Management Resources Committee each received an additional annual retainer of $20,000 and the chair of the Audit Committee received an additional annual retainer of $30,000.
+The additional retainer for the Lead Director position is $30,000.

-Payout under the DCEAP: Upon a director’s retirement or other completion of service as a director (a) all amounts deferred as PFS are payable, at the director’s choice, in either cash and/or shares of the Company’s common stock, and (b) amounts deferred into the interest-bearing cash account are payable in cash.
-Payouts may be made in either (a) a lump sum payment as soon as practicable after the date on which the director ceases to be a member of the Board, (b) a lump sum payment paid in February of the calendar year immediately following the calendar year in which the director ceases to be a member of the Board, or (c) between two and ten annual installments, each paid beginning in February following the calendar year in which the director ceases to be a member of the Board.
-If a director elects to receive PFS in cash, the payout of PFS is valued using the closing price of IBM common stock on the New York Stock Exchange as follows: for payouts made in an immediate lump sum, IBM stock will be valued on the date on which the director ceases to be a member of the Board and for lump sum payments made in February of the calendar year immediately following the calendar year of separation or for installment payouts, IBM stock will be valued on the last business day of the January preceding such February payment.
+Payout under the DCEAP: Upon a director’s retirement or other completion of service as a director (a) all amounts deferred as PFS are payable, at the director’s choice, in cash and/or shares of IBM’s common stock, and (b) amounts deferred into the interest-bearing cash account are payable in cash.
+Payouts may be made in any of (a) a lump sum payment as soon as practicable after the date on which the director ceases to be a member of the Board, (b) a lump sum payment paid in February of the calendar year immediately following the calendar year in which the director ceases to be a member of the Board, or (c) between two and ten annual installments, paid beginning in February following the calendar year in which the director ceases to be a member of the Board.
+If a director elects to receive PFS in cash, the payout of PFS is valued using the closing price of IBM common stock on the NYSE as follows: for payouts made in an immediate lump sum, IBM stock will be valued on the date on which the director ceases to be a member of the Board; for lump sum payments made in February of the calendar year immediately following the calendar year of separation or for installment payouts, IBM common stock will be valued on the last business day of the January preceding such February payment.

-IBM’s Matching Grants Program: Non-management directors are eligible to participate in the Company’s Matching Grants Program on the same basis as the Company’s employees based in the United States.
-Under this program, the Company will provide specified matches in cash or equipment in connection with a director’s eligible contributions to approved educational institutions, medical facilities, and cultural or environmental institutions.
-The Company matches eligible contributions in cash on a 1-to-1 basis and in equipment on a 2-to-1 basis.
-Each director is eligible for a Company match on total gifts up to $10,000 per calendar year.
-Amounts shown in the 2014 Director Compensation Table for matching grants may be in excess of $10,000 because such amounts include Company contributions on gifts that were made by directors in previous years.
+IBM’s Matching Grants Program: In 2018, non-management directors were eligible to participate in IBM’s Matching Grants Program on the same basis as IBM’s employees based in the U.S. Under this program, IBM matched a director’s eligible contributions in cash on a 1-to-1 basis to approved educational institutions, medical facilities and cultural or environmental institutions.
+Each director was also eligible for a Company match on total gifts up to $10,000 per calendar year.
+Amounts shown in the Director Compensation Table for matching grants may be in excess of $10,000 because such amounts include Company contributions on gifts that were made by directors in previous years.

 |Fees Earned or